Eleanor Estes: The Hundred Dresses

 Estes’s book The Hundred Dresses was a Newbery Honor Book in 1945.
 It spoke about the bullying of children based on their races and their nationalities.
-The book is about a young Polish girl named Wanda Petronski who is bullied by her classmates for her weird Polish name and the blue dress she wears every day.
+The book is about a young Polish girl named Wanda Petronski who is bullied by her classmates for her unusual Polish name and the blue dress she wears every day.
 Wanda claims to have a hundred dresses at home and her classmates don’t believe her.
 After being pulled out of school by her father, Wanda wins a school art contest for her one hundred drawings of dresses.
 Her classmates felt regret about bullying her when they realized that it was their own faces drawn in the design of dresses by Wanda.
 Estes based the book on an incident from her own childhood, to atone for staying silent when a peer was bullied.